ck37/randomize_ado/README.md

   quiet randomize, balance(state) minruns(1000)
   ```

-7. Use the details option show all randomization output.
+7. Use the details option to show all randomization output.

   ```stata
   randomize, balance(state) minruns(1000) details